-3.6.
-Materials and Methods
+3.6 Guideline for Writing Materials and Method

-Materials and methods should make readers be able to reproduce the experiment.
+Materials and method should make readers be able to reproduce the experimental works.
 Provide sufficient detail to allow the work to be reproduced.
-Methods already published should be indicated by a reference: only relevant modifications should be described.
+Methods already published should be indicated by a reference, not rewritten similarly: only relevant modifications should be described.
 Do not repeat the details of established methods.
 For the chemicals, please provide details of brand and purity (example: CaO (Merck, 99.5%)).

-3.7.
-Results and Discussion
+3.7 Guideline for Writing Results and Discussion

-Results should be clear and concise.
-The results should summarize (scientific) findings rather than providing data in great detail.
+Results should be typed clearly and concisely.
+The results should summarize (scientific) findings rather than providing or explain data in great detail.
 Please highlight differences between your results or findings and the previous publications by other researchers.

 The discussion should explore the significance of the results of the work, not repeat them.
+Please explore something related to scientific judgment of the findings which supported by facts.
 A combined Results and Discussion section is often appropriate.
 Avoid extensive citations and discussion of published literature.